finos/FDC3/docs/intents/ref/ViewProfile.md

 ---
 # `ViewProfile`

-Display basic profile information for the provided individual or organization.
+Display basic profile information for the individual or organization provided as context.

 ## Intent Name